 EVALUATION AND TREATMENT

 Diagnosis of Pyrrole Disorder is based on both clinical information and a urine test that measures kryptopyrroles.
-Treatment involves a nutrient protocol that includes zinc, B6, P5P (a form of B6) , Evening Primrose Oil (Omega-6's) as well as antioxidants.
-Though Fish Oil or Omega-3 fatty acids can be beneficial for many others, they can worsen symptoms in individuals with Pyrrole Disorder and should be avoided.
+Treatment involves a nutrient protocol that includes zinc, B6, P5P (the active form of B6) , magnesium, Evening Primrose Oil (Omega-6's) as well as antioxidants.
+Though Fish Oil or Omega-3 fatty acids can be beneficial for many others, they can worsen symptoms in individuals with Pyrrole Disorder and should be avoided initially.

 No less important is addressing factors that may be causing high oxidative stress (ie. an underlying illness, diet, gut flora imbalances, intestinal yeast overgrowth, toxicity etc) or emotional stress.
 Psychotherapy, lifestyle changes, exercise, mindfulness, learning to prioritize and develop coping skills can all go a long way.
 Unaddressed stress can leave a person persistently pyrroluric, and thus deficient in zinc and B6.
 In some cases, such as during times of change, illness, and even growth spurts, stress dosing may be needed.
 This involves temporarily raising the dosages of zinc and B6/P5P.